 Telling us you have left the UK

-The latest Government advice is that you should only leave your home in the UK for very limited purposes.
-You will not be penalised by the Home Office if you need to stay in the UK and end up overstaying your visas – please see below for further visa-related information.
+The latest Government advice is that if you are still in the UK you should stay at home as much as possible.
+You will not be penalised by the Home Office if you need to stay in the UK and end up overstaying your visas – see more visa-related information.

-Please seek advice from your country’s embassy or consulate in the UK if you are considering returning to your home country.
-You may currently find that means of travel are limited.
-You should not travel if you have symptoms of COVID-19 yourself, or if you live in shared accommodation with individuals who are self-isolating.
-Symptoms of COVID-19 include a high temperature or a new, continuous cough.
+Seek advice from your country’s embassy or consulate in the UK if you are considering returning to your home country.
+You may find that travel options are limited.
+You should not travel if you have symptoms of Covid-19 yourself, or if you live in shared accommodation with people who are self-isolating.

 Travel Health Pro is an expert organisation supported by Public Health England and a range of other expert health organisations.
 See Travel Health Pro information about travelling and Coronavirus.